 Allan Tidd graduated Summa Cum Laude from Boston University with a degree in International Economics and Business.
-However his wine education began at Commonwealth Wine & Spirits and Boston’s landmark The Chart House while working through college.
+However his wine education began at Commonwealth Wine & Spirits and Boston’s landmark, The Chart House, while working through college.
 Shortly thereafter Tidd became Wine Director at The Capital Grille in Boston.
 Tidd’s higher education and work experience armed him with an extensive palate and solid knowledge of the restaurant and wine industry.
-Since joining Harvest in 2007, Tidd has expanded the wine list to pair with Chef Mary Dumont’s seasonal menus and reflect his personal taste, including more international wines and larger half bottle list.
+Since joining Harvest in 2007, Tidd has expanded the wine list to pair with Harvest’s seasonal menus and reflect his personal taste, including more international wines and larger half bottle list.

 Brian Mercury, EXECUTIVE Pastry Chef